DefinitionRate: Number of hospitalizations due to asthma (ICD-9 code 493) per 10,000 population.

 These strategies are expected to increase asthma control and quality of life, by increasing access to health care and by increasing coordination and coverage for comprehensive asthma control services both in the public health and health care sectors.
 Specifically, these strategies include identifying people with poorly controlled asthma, linking them to health care providers and NAEPP EPR-3 guidelines-based care, educating them on self-management, providing a supportive school environment, and referring to or providing home trigger reduction services for those who need them.
 The linkage function will have the added benefit of bringing more people who might be high utilizers of emergency room and hospital services into primary care and also providing a resource for primary care providers to refer people for intensive self-management education and trigger reduction services when needed.

-Other Program Informationwww.health.utah.gov/asthma
+Health Program Informationwww.health.utah.gov/asthma